thinkshout/thinkshout/blog/_posts/2020-07-01-eliminating-bias.md

 Kim Goodwin said it best, “Photos are badly done at least half the time...but the right set of photos can help the (often very male and very white) team remember that the whole user base doesn’t look like what they expect.”

-We’ve created persona deliverables that include photos when the goal of our research was to highlight and address the needs of a marginalized population.
+We’ve created persona deliverables that include photos when the goal of our research was to highlight and address the needs of a marginalized audience.
 But we’ve also created deliverables with zero photos, and it did not negatively impact the reception of the information.
-Both can be effective, it just depends on the goals of your research.
+Both can be effective, it just depends on the goals of your research and the needs of your audience.

 ### Accessibility

 If you’ve been following ThinkShout for a while, you know our commitment to web accessibility.
 In this instance I’m referring to the inclusion and representation of individuals with a range of abilities **in addition to** those with limited access to power and privilege and how that impacts their experience.

 Does your audience only access the internet on a mobile phone?
-You should call that out, especially if in prototyping and testing you’re all using laptops.
+You should call that out, especially if in prototyping and testing your team defaults to using laptops.
 What about internet access more broadly?
 Do you need to address ways for people to print materials at a library (or other location) so they can then consume it at home where they don’t have wifi?
 How does your content look then?
 Accessibility means equal access to all.

 ### Age, Gender, Race and Ethnicity